ss-abramchuk/OpenVPNAdapter/README.md

 Any contributions and suggestions are welcome!
 But before creating a PR or an issue please read the [Contribution Guide](CONTRIBUTING.md).

 ## Acknowledgments
+Special thanks goes to @JonathanDowning for great help in development of this project and bug fixing.

 ## License
 OpenVPNAdapter is available under the AGPLv3 license.
 See the [LICENSE](LICENSE) file for more info.
 Also this project has a few dependencies:
 - [openvpn3](https://github.com/OpenVPN/openvpn3)